 Solar Eclipse Craft for Kids

-This solar eclipse craft for kids is fun and easy!
+This solar eclipse craft for kids is simple and fun.
+Add this to your solar eclipse activity list!

 Books and Giggles is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.